Every winter, we see an increase in the number of people needing to be admitted to hospital.

 Among the elderly and the most vulnerable, minor respiratory illness, such as the common cold, can prompt care needs that impact on their frailty and those with existing chronic respiratory conditions, such as asthma or COPD are particularly vulnerable.

-And even if they remain healthy and well during the winter period, it is still important to look out for others.
 Age UK Doncaster host a range of volunteer programmes all year round to provide support to elderly and vulnerable people to help keep their independence and prevent social isolation.
 If you would like to get involved in this important local service, please visit the Age UK Doncaster website.

 The Social Isolation and Loneliness Alliance (SIA) is a collaboration of partners from the public, voluntary, community and faith sectors who are committed to reducing social isolation and loneliness in Doncaster.
 Anyone who needs help or advice or has no other support can ring the SIA Helpline seven days a week Monday to Friday from 8am to 8pm and Saturday and Sunday 8am to 6pm.
 Helpline: 01302 430322